Development guide#

 Since Gafaelfawr is intended for internal use by Rubin Observatory, community contributions can only be accepted if they align with Rubin Observatory’s aims.
 For that reason, it’s a good idea to propose changes with a new GitHub issue before investing time in making a pull request.

-Gafaelfawr is developed by the LSST SQuaRE team.
+Gafaelfawr is developed by the Rubin Observatory SQuaRE team.

 Setting up a local development environment#